mikowitz/crayon/README.md

     Crayon.bold("this will be bold")
     Crayon.underline_blue_on_yellow("this will be underlined blue text on a yellow background")

-### `puts` and `print` deprecation warning

-As of version 1.0.2, `puts` and `print` no longer control adding a newline to the end of Crayon-ed text.
-The methods themselves will remain in the code base until version 1.1.0, but will issue deprecation warnings, and have no real effect on the code.
-Instead of a line of code looking like this:

-    Crayon.print.red("red, ").blue("blue, ").puts.green("and green")

-you have a line of code like this:

-    puts Crayon.red("red, ").blue("blue, ").green("and green")

-This change is mostly due to the fact that defining Crayon's IO object would make using Crayon inside of another project more complicated than it would need to be.
-Crayon now simply returns a formatted string.

 ### chaining

 You can also chain color calls without having to call `Crayon` multiple times